hookart/protocol/docs/Overview.md

 strike price.

 If these bids are received, anyone can permissionlessly after expiration call the settlement function.
-This function will distribute the auction proceeds (strike price to the writer, (high bid - strike price) to current instrument NFT holder) and burn the instrument nft.
+This function will distribute the auction proceeds (strike price to the writer, (high bid - strike price) to current instrument NFT holder) and burn the option instrument nft.

 At this point, the new beneficial owner of the asset can withdrawal that asset from the vault or utilize the `mintWithVault` function to mint a new option based on the already vaulted asset.